Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

-From Example \ref{exam2dim} we know that the formula \eqref{eq:mul} gives the connection of the extremal values $J_{P_1}$ and $J_{P_2}$ of the principal planar inertia operator at the point $P$ with the Jacobi elliptic coordinates $\lambda_1$ and $\lambda_2$ of the point $P$, associated with the pencil of confocal conics:

-The coordinate transformation between the Cartesian coordinates and the Jacobi elliptic coordinates also gives $x^2_P$ and $y^2_P$ in terms of the Jacobi elliptic coordinates $\lambda_1$ and $\lambda_2$ of the point $P$, associated with the pencil of confocal conics \eqref{eq:pencil2ddirectiona}:
+From Example \ref{exam2dim} we know that the formula \eqref{eq:mul} gives the connection of the extremal values $J_{P_1}$ and $J_{P_2}$ of the principal planar inertia operator at the point $P$ with the Jacobi elliptic coordinates $\lambda_1$ and $\lambda_2$ of the point $P$, associated with the pencil of confocal conics: $ J_{P_1}=2J_{1}-m\lambda_1,\quad J_{P_2}=2J_{1}-m\lambda_2. $ The coordinate transformation between the Cartesian coordinates and the Jacobi elliptic coordinates also gives $x^2_P$ and $y^2_P$ in terms of the Jacobi elliptic coordinates $\lambda_1$ and $\lambda_2$ of the point $P$, associated with the confocal pencil \eqref{eq:pencil2ddirectiona}:

 Thus we get the formula for the line of regression in the direction $w_0$ under the restriction that it contains a given point $P$ in terms of the Jacobi elliptic coordinates of the point $P$ with respect to the confocal pencil of conics \eqref{eq:pencil2ddirectiona} associated with the given system of points.